 Won’t Back Down (Tom Petty & The Heartbreakers)

-A candidate who stays loyal to their principals and beliefs, and who exudes a tough demeanor, is what many voters are looking for in those that represent them.
-George W. Bush most likely wanted to convey these qualities when he used this song during his 2000 presidential campaign.
+A candidate who stays loyal to their principles and beliefs, and who exudes a tough demeanor, is what many voters are looking for in those that represent them.
+George W. Bush most likely wanted to convey these qualities when he used this Tom Petty song during his 2000 presidential campaign.
 It very strongly conveys those qualities, especially in the following lyrics: